Having a baby: what you need and when

 With feedback from parents and children, we've rounded up 10 useful apps for parents and kids - including ones to track your baby's activities and development, find childcare near you, offer healthy recipe ideas and keep your child occupied - so you can navigate the world of parenting with ease.

-There are high chairs available from birth, but most aren't recommended for use before your baby is around five months, which is when they will be starting to sit up.
+There are high chairs available from birth, but most aren't recommended for use before your baby is around five months, which is when they should be starting to sit up.
 Our guide to buying a high chair, along with our high chair reviews, will help you find the best one for you and your baby.

-We've lab tested more than 30 high chairs to assess how safe they are and how easy they are to use, so you can find the best one.
+We've lab tested more than 30 high chairs to assess how safe and durable they are and how easy they are to use, so you can find the best one.
 You can unlock all our reviews and find great prices online by taking out a £1 trial subscription to Which?

-Five months old is also around the time that you might start weaning your baby from milk to food.
+Six months old is also around the time that you might start weaning your baby from milk to food.
 All babies are different, and there is no right or wrong way to wean.
 To know when your baby is ready, watch out for signs such as them sitting up unaided, or becoming increasingly interested in what you're eating.

 With a range of baby food and baby feeding equipment out there, it can be daunting.
 Visit our guide to baby feeding products, from to bowls to bibs, and check out first look and to see what real parents think of different products.